-As part of its price review, IPART considered the structure of SCA's prices, including stakeholder comments on this structure made in submissions and at the public hearing.
+As part of its price review, IPART considered the structure of SCA's prices, including stakeholder comments on this structure made in submissions to the issues paper and draft report and at the public hearing.
 SCA proposed that the current balance between the volumetric (per kL) charge and the fixed service charge to Sydney Water be changed, so that it generates more revenue from the fixed charge.
 Other stakeholders argued that the volumetric charge should be relatively higher, to more accurately signal the longer-term costs imposed (or avoided) if SCA's customers increase (or reduce) the amount of water they purchase.
 In turn, this can help to ensure that the amount of water consumed from SCA's storages is efficient, and that water conservation or supply augmentation measures are implemented where appropriate.

-IPART's draft decision is not to change SCA's current price structure, including the balance between the volumetric and fixed charges.
+IPART's has decided not to change SCA's current price structure, including the balance between the volumetric and fixed charges.
 IPART considers that this approach is a reasonable 'holding' option for the 2009 determination period, given that there is some uncertainty about SCA's operating environment over this period, due to the scheduled release of the updated Metropolitan Water Plan, the review of the water restrictions regime, the development of the operating regime for the desalination plant and the commissioning of this plant in 2010.

 Once these matters have been resolved by Government, and IPART is able to determine SCA and Sydney Water's prices concurrently, IPART is interested in exploring the potential to introduce a form of scarcity pricing as part of its 2012 price reviews.
 Under such a pricing approach, IPART would set the price of water from SCA's dams to vary inversely with dam levels, reflecting the value of SCA water under prevailing conditions.
 This would have the potential benefits of: signalling to Sydney Water when it might be more appropriate to draw on alternative sources of water in preference to SCA supply (ie, when dam levels are low, and SCA's price is relatively high); providing incentives to Sydney Water to invest in additional water conservation and demand management measures, where efficient; and providing signals to potential new suppliers of bulk water.
-IPART envisages that this form of pricing would complement, rather than replace the water restriction regime.
+IPART envisages that this form of pricing would complement, rather than replace, the water restriction regime.
 IPART also favours a scarcity pricing model that protects non-discretionary levels of water consumption from large price rises - if variations in SCA's prices are passed through to Sydney Water's retail customers.
 IPART's preliminary thoughts on this pricing option are outlined further in Appendix F.

-In making its draft decisions on the level of SCA's volumetric charge to Sydney Water over the 2009 determination period, IPART has used forecasts of SCA's sales to Sydney Water.
-These forecasts, which are the same as those proposed by SCA2, are based on the demand projections IPART used in making its 2008 determination of Sydney Water's prices, less forecast supplies from Sydney Water's desalination plant and its North Richmond supply facility.
-In estimating supply from Sydney Water's desalination plant, IPART (and SCA) assumed that the plant will operate at

-100 per cent capacity for its first two years of operation and then at 50 per cent following this initial proving period.3
+In making its decisions on the level of SCA's volumetric charge to Sydney Water over the 2009 determination period, IPART has used forecasts of SCA's sales to Sydney Water.
+These forecasts are based on Sydney Water demand projections (which have been updated since IPART's 2008 determination of Sydney Water's prices) less forecast supplies from Sydney Water's desalination plant and its North Richmond supply facility.
+In estimating supply from Sydney Water's desalination plant, IPART (and SCA) has relied on information provided by Sydney Water.
+According to Sydney Water, the desalination plant will operate at close to full capacity for its first two years of operation, as this is needed to assure the performance and reliability of the plant.5